ataylor89/diary/corporatepolicy.md

 2) Everyone should get to work from home
 3) Don't terminate anyone's employment (i.e. no termination of employment)
 4) Don't evict anyone (i.e. no eviction)

+In the future there will be no money.

+Everyone will get food, water, and housing for free from the IRS.

+(The IRS is an acronym that means Immediate Rescue System.)

+So... as long as there are corporations, corporate policy should be correct.

+I'll say it one more time, so it has emphasis.

+Correct policy is this:
+1) Everyone should be vegan
+2) Everyone should get to work from home
+3) Don't terminate anyone's employment (i.e. no termination of employment)
+4) Don't evict anyone (i.e. no eviction)

+In the field of medicine, we say, "Help and do no harm"

+That's what every corporation should be doing